carpentries-incubator/fair-bio-practice/_episodes/10-reusable-analysis.md

 ---
-title: "Jupyter notebooks for data analysis"
+title: "Reusable analysis"
-teaching: 0
+teaching: 77
-exercises: 0
+exercises: 28
 questions:
 - "How is live coding with instant output beneficial for FAIR?"
 - "How to adapt existing Jupyter notebooks"